Predicting Human Intentions from Motion Only: A 2D+3D Fusion Approach: Introduction

+Unlike previous work on activity recognition and prediction \cite{Savarese14,Ryoo,Torralba:15,Hoai,Walker}, the IfromM dataset is explicitly designed for predicting intents in a controlled setup which allowed us to accurately assess actual prediction capacity of computational methods.
+To conclude, the main contributions of this work are summarised in the following.

-To sum up, this work is characterized by the following main contributions. \begin{enumerate}[$(a)$] \item We introduce the new problem of Intention from Motion.
-That is, from the same observable ``neutral'' motor act - used in both training and test phases - we classify the underlying intention using solely the motion information, without using any contextual cue. \item We propose a 3D \& 2D dataset, specifically aimed at the prediction of human intentions.
-This dataset is designed in a principled way by defining four intentions (Pouring, Passing, Drinking, Placing) performed by independent naive subjects, which are all forerun from the very similar initial grasping-a-bottle movement, while avoiding bias which can affect the subsequent performance analysis.
-To the best of our knowledge, this is the first time a dataset has been explicitly designed for intention prediction.
-The dataset is publicly available for research purposes \footnote{\url{https://www.iit.it/it/datasets/intention-from-motion-dataset}.}. \item We set a broad baseline analysis of existing 3D, 2D and multi-modal (3D+2D) techniques, as well as experimenting existing action prediction pipelines on our dataset: in all cases, we register a performance which exceeds the random chance level, clearly certifying that such general problem is affordable. \item Once discovered the specific cues which discriminate each single intention, we solve the classification task by devising an original prediction pipeline which greatly benefits from the automatic recognition of the subject's identity in order to boost the accuracy in anticipating his/her intention. \end{enumerate}
+\begin{enumerate} \item We introduce the new problem of Intention from Motion: from the same observable ``neutral'' motor act - used in both training and test phases - we try to classify the underlying intent using solely motion information, without exploiting any contextual cue. \item We design a principled experimental setup by defining four intents (Pouring, Passing, Drinking, Placing) performed by independent neutral subjects, which are all forerun from the very similar initial movement of grasping-the-bottle, while avoiding bias which can affect the subsequent performance analysis.
+Acquisitions is performed in a multi-modal way, providing both marker 3D trajectories and 2D RGB videos. \item While finding that the 2D video-based representation for action recognition/prediction are less effective with respect to the 3D one, we also discover that the two sources of information are actually complementary.
+This allows us to exploit fusion methods and achieve a reliable classification performance.
+Ultimately, this certifies the superiority of our multimodal approach to reliably predict intents in an exclusively kinematic (thus context-free) manner. \end{enumerate}

 The rest of the paper is structured as follows.
-In Section \ref{sez:RL}, we report some previous works from the early activity recognition and prediction literature.
-Section \ref{sez:dataset} introduces our novel dataset which is intensively benchmarked throughout the 3D, 2D and multi-modal baseline analyses in Sections \ref{sez:3D}, \ref{sez:2D} and \ref{ss:fusion}, respectively.
-In Section \ref{sez:scleri}, we propose our novel intention prediction technique after a deep investigation of our test-bed dataset.
-Finally, Section \ref{sez:con} draws the conclusions and sketches future works.
+In Section \ref{sez:RL}, we report some related previous works.
+Section \ref{sez:dataset} introduces our experimental setting.
+The classification results obtained on the 3D markers and on the 2D videos are discussed in Section \ref{sez:unim}.
+Section \ref{ss:fusion} presents our results obtained by our multimodal approach and, finally, Section \ref{sez:con} draws the conclusions and sketches future extensions.